tanmuhittin/laravel-google-translate/README.md

 Translate translation files (under /resources/lang) or lang.json files from specified base locale to other languages using stichoza/google-translate-php or Google Translate API https://cloud.google.com/translate/

 ## this project needs refactor
 Project code needs to be designed much better.
-In progress...
+Refactoring is in progress in refactor-code branch

 ## installation
 ```console